 At night and during weekends, students will have ample opportunities to explore the bustling music scene of Bamako, West Africa’s music capital.
 They are invited to attend the many and varied local music festivals, ceremonies and marriages, and other cultural events in Bamako and surrounding villages.
 Students are welcome to accompany Bwazan’s on their local and regional performances.

-Throughout the tour, students will be offered chances to explore the historic sites of Bamako and surrounding region, including local artisan markets, the National Museum of Mali, where Mali’s ancient history is preserved, which includes a a permanent textile exhibition, and Siby village and its nearby rock formations and waterfalls.
+Throughout the tour, students will be offered chances to explore the historic sites of Bamako and surrounding region, including local artisan markets, the National Museum of Mali, where Mali’s ancient history is preserved, and Siby Village and its nearby rock formations and waterfalls.
 After class and on weekends, students can wind down and relax in the pristine, leafy botanical gardens at the National Park of Mali in the city centre of Bamako.

-The tour will conclude with a ‘Master’s Concert’ for students, who will see Bassidi and Bwazan perform alongside ‘Petit Adama’ and Karim Coulibali.
+The tour will conclude with a ‘Master’s Concert’ for students, who will see Bassidi and Bwazan perform alongside Mali’s other renowned percussion groups.

 This is an opportunity of a lifetime!
-We welcome you!
+Bassidi welcomes you!

 Want to extend your stay beyond the tour dates?

 This can be easily arranged!
-Please see Year-round Tuition in Bamako, Mali for an overview and get in touch with us for more details!
+Please see Year-round Tuition in Bamako, Mali for an overview and get in touch with Bassidi for more details!